What is RCS messaging and how to use it in conversational messaging?

 What is RCS chat?

-You may have noticed when you open a conversation in your native messaging app, you will sometimes see "RCS chat with X".
-And where you type your message it says "RCS message".
-This means you are using RCS chat!
-RCS chat enables you to send and receive rich media, see when someone is typing, and get read receipts.
+An RCS chat is a conversation that includes one or more RCS messages.
+You may have noticed when you open a conversation in your native messaging app, you will sometimes see 'RCS chat with X'.
+And where you type your message it says 'RCS message'.
+This means you are using RCS!
+RCS conversations enable you to send and receive rich media, see when someone is typing, and get read receipts.

-RCS chat features
+RCS features

 To fully leverage RCS messaging to drive conversational messaging you need to know about the stand out RCS chat features.